Presbyopia Correction & Treatment in Singapore

 Before undergoing eye surgery for presbyopia, it is essential to consult with your ophthalmologist for a comprehensive eye exam to evaluate your suitability for the procedure.
 Your eye doctor may recommend stopping contact lens use a week prior to the evaluation to ensure your cornea’s shape is in its natural state.
 Additionally, blood tests and other medical evaluations may be required to confirm that you are fit for surgery.

 After presbyopia correction surgery, your eye doctor will prescribe specific eye drops, including antibiotics and anti-inflammatories, to prevent infection and manage swelling.
 It is crucial to follow your medication schedule and make lifestyle adjustments, such as avoiding strenuous activities and reducing screen time, to support the healing process.
+Regular follow-up appointments are vital to monitor recovery and address any complications early.
+Having someone assist you during the initial recovery phase is also recommended as your vision stabilizes.

 - Dry Eyes: A common but usually temporary side effect, dry eyes can cause discomfort and may require lubricating eye drops for relief.